Ethiopia to begin 'final phase' of offensive in Tigray region, says PM | Law-Order

 The Ethiopian military will begin the "final phase" of an offensive in the rebellious northern Tigray region, Prime Minister Abiy Ahmed said on Thursday, hours after an ultimatum for Tigray forces to surrender expired.

-On Tuesday, Human Rights Watch said both sides must avoid putting civilians in danger.
-The government's warning did not absolve it "of its duty to take constant care to protect civilians when carrying out military operations in urban areas".
+On Wednesday, Human Rights Watch said both sides must avoid putting civilians in danger.
+The government's warning did not absolve it of the duty to protect civilians when conducting military operations in the city of Mekelle, the watchdog said.
 "We are also concerned by reports that the TPLF has deployed its forces in heavily populated areas.
 They need to ensure the safety of civilians under their control," it said.

 ALSO READ